• Skip to primary navigation

 Step Five: Stain And Paint Your Bifold Barn Doors

-1. We decided to stain ours fist and then paint it.
+1. We decided to stain ours first and then paint it.
 This is all personal preference.
 You can use only stain, you can use only paint, you can use both like we did.
 Have fun and make it your own!

 2. I stained the doors with a dark black stain.
-When I work with stain, I use a rubber glove and an inside out sock over my hand.
+When I work with stain, I use a rubber glove and an inside-out sock over my hand.
 It works beautifully and it is a great way to use up some of those socks that have lost their mates.

 4. Then, I came back with sandpaper and distressed the doors allowing the black stain to show through in certain areas.
 This is a completely optional step and depends on the look you are going for.